torchbox/design-in-browser-bootstrap/README.md

 * Clone this repository somewhere
 * Install this project's dependencies: Within the repository directory, run `npm install` (Do *not* use sudo.
 Some users have experienced issues where this only works *with* sudo, but ideally you shouldn't use it)
-* Run `grunt`, which will open a welcome page providing further instructions.
+* Run `gulp`, which will open a welcome page providing further instructions.

 ## Developing with it